-How copyright affects human rights: from privacy protection and freedom of expression to free access to information and the right to cultural goods.
+How copyright and creativity affects human rights: from privacy protection and freedom of expression to free access to information and the right to cultural goods.
 Could human rights determine the shape of the copyright system?

 Future of the Book

 Literature in the future: what is a book?
 How to sell an e-book?
 Can the reader write too?
 Do we need mediators to distribute cultural goods?
 How do digital markets influence traditional publishing schemas?
 Are authors capable of ensuring distribution of their works according to their needs/wishes?
 What does self-publishing offer to the reader?

 Between the letter and the spirit of the law.
 Court interpretations of copyright infringement verdicts.
 How to execute copyright?
 How well are small businesses acquainted with copyright and how does it affect their activities?

 Future of Copyright

 Copyright reforms all over the world.
 What are the prospects?
-What is currently happening in Australia, USA, Brasil, Eastern Europe, Russia?
+What is currently happening in Australia, USA, Brazil, Eastern Europe, Russia?
 Are there interrelations between different copyright systems?
 Question of unification of copyright in the UE.

 How to speak about copyright?
 Language and communication within the copyright debate.
 The social awareness and myths related with copyright.